kumaravelrajan/Basic-Economics-Sowell-Questions/PART-I-PRICES-AND-MARKETS.md

+### Special mention - Scarcity and competition

+Quoting directly from the book -

+Scarcity means that everyone’s desires cannot be satisfied completely, regardless of which particular economic system or government policy we choose—and regardless of whether an individual or a society is poor or prosperous, wise or foolish, noble or ignoble.

+**Competition among people for scarce resources is inherent.
+It is not a question whether we like or dislike competition.
+Scarcity means that we do not have the option to choose whether or not to have an economy in which people compete.**

+That is the only kind of economy that is possible—and our only choice is among the particular methods that can be used for that competition.

 ### 1) Can there be a growing scarcity without a growing shortage—or a growing shortage without a growing scarcity?
 Explain with examples.

 - Definitions